Noah-Hardy/mp-osc/README.md

 `live_analysis.py` is a Python script that uses [MediaPipe](https://google.github.io/mediapipe/) to perform real-time detection and tracking of human pose, hand, and face landmarks from a webcam video stream.
 The script visualizes these landmarks on the video feed and streams the landmark data over [OSC (Open Sound Control)](https://opensoundcontrol.stanford.edu/) to a specified network address, enabling integration with multimedia and creative coding environments.

-Additionally, the script calculates the pose landmark indices corresponding to the maximum and minimum x and y coordinates (the "bounds" of the pose) and sends this information, including each bound's id, x, y, z, and visibility, on a dedicated OSC channel.
+Additionally, the script calculates the pose landmark indices corresponding to the maximum and minimum x, y and z coordinates (the "bounds" of the pose) and sends this information, including each bound's id, x, y, z, and visibility, on a dedicated OSC channel.

 ## Features